-- Undertake a full audit of your workforce to identify who is affected by Brexit.
-This should be carried out as a matter of urgency.
-Often overlooked are the family members of European nationals, such as a US national working in the UK as the family member of a European national.
+- Conduct a full audit of your workforce to identify employees affected by Brexit.
+Often overlooked are the family members of EU nationals, such as a US national working in the UK as a European national family member.

-- Offer practical support and resources to your employees.
-For example, you can host information workshops presented by immigration experts to provide up-to-date information.
-The government’s EU Settlement Scheme toolkit provides factsheets, posters and videos for employers to raise awareness among their staff.
+- Offer support and resources to your employees.
+For example, host information workshops presented by immigration experts to provide current information, and share the EU Settlement Scheme toolkit (including factsheets, posters and videos) to raise awareness.

 - Undertake full right-to-work checks on your employees.
-Employers should be diarising right-to-work checks now, before the transition period ends 31 December 2020.
-Encourage your employees to make use of the EU Settlement Scheme as soon as possible and in any event before December 2020.
+Encourage your employees to apply for the EU Settlement Scheme as soon as possible, particularly where you anticipate overseas travel.

 How can we help?